Shy Abady: Career

 In 2009, Abady exhibited "The Revolution that Danced," an homage to Nijinsky's and Sergei Diaghilev's Ballets Russes on the occasion of the 100th anniversary of their first performance in Paris, presented at the Tel Aviv Performing Arts Center.

 In 2010, Abady began to work on the series "Augusta Victoria," which continues his Berlin series with a local Israeli perspective.
 The series explores the dialogues between Theodor Herzl, the visionary of the Jewish state, and Kaiser Wilhelm II, the last German Kaiser.
 The series was first presented in February 2012 in the "Dan Gallery" in Tel Aviv.
 In 2014 a portrait of the Kaiser Wilhelm II from the series, as well as two other portraits from the "Hannah Arendt Project", were presented in the Hungarian National Gallery in Budapest as part of an international group exhibition, "Turning Points".
-The exhibition dealt with the reaction of various contemporary artists to major twentieth-century events like WW1 and WW2.
+The exhibition dealt with the reaction of various contemporary artists to major twentieth-century events like World Wars I and II.

 Between the years 2012 – 2016, Abady created the series " Marcuse, Pontormo and Me".
-The series conducts a dialogue with two artists and their creation, one is the 19th century Jewish-German artist Elie Marcuse and his epic biblical painting: "The Death of King Saul on the Gilboa", and the second is the 16th-century Italian Mannerist painter Jacopo Pontormo.
+The series conducts a dialogue with two artists and their creation, one is the 19th century Jewish-German artist Elie Marcuse and his epic biblical painting "The Death of King Saul on the Gilboa", and the second is the 16th-century Italian Mannerist painter Jacopo Pontormo.
 The series isolates pieces from their works and sets the stage for a material and conceptual dialogue between them.
 Through the works of the two, the series explores the complex relationship between the Christian-Western art tradition and the Jewish-Israeli one.
 The series offers a meditation on the way Jewish-Israeli art could have developed sensually and aesthetically, if it had engaged more closely with Christian-Western art. in December 2022 the serie was presented at Hamidrasha Gallery-Hayarkon 19 by the curation of Avi Lubin.